 - Place each Paraguayan cheese bread on the prepared baking sheet and cover them with a clean kitchen cloth to prevent them from drying out while you finish shaping all the pieces of dough.

 - It's crucial to preheat the oven and ensure it's very hot.
-Chipas should not stay in the oven too long to prevent dehydration.
+Chipas should not be left in the oven for too long to prevent dehydration.
 Since ovens vary, keep an eye on the chipas and remove them when they turn lightly golden, puffed up, and have cheese spots on the surface.

 - To keep the chipas soft, when you take them out of the oven, transfer them to a wire rack to cool completely.
 Store them in an airtight container or zip-lock bag to maintain their freshness.
 Avoid overcooking; 15 to 17 minutes of baking time is sufficient for them to be well-cooked.